back icon Blog

 Do I need a visa to visit Taiwan?

-Citizens from over 70 countries get visa free entry for up to 90 days.
-Always check current requirements before travel.
+People from over 70 countries can enter for up to 90 days without a visa.
+Check before you travel.

 What makes Taiwan different from other Asian destinations?